ahrefs/melange-react-intl/README.md

-# melange-react-intl-ppx
+# melange-react-intl

-This is a [Melange](https://melange.re/) [preprocessor](https://ocaml.org/docs/metaprogramming) that eases the creation of messages when using [rescript-react-intl](https://github.com/cca-io/rescript-react-intl).
+This is a [react-intl](https://formatjs.io/docs/react-intl/) bindings for [Melange](https://melange.re/) and [preprocessor](https://ocaml.org/docs/metaprogramming) that eases the creation of messages.

 ## Installation
 Install [opam](https://opam.ocaml.org/) package manager.